PATIENTS & PUBLIC

-In the following years, through an aggressive programme of infected patients isolation in sanatoriums and mandatory vaccination, TB was almost entirely eradicated in Europe.
+In the following years, through an aggressive programme of isolation of the infected patients in sanatoriums and mandatory vaccination, TB was almost entirely eradicated in Europe.

 In the period 2008−2012, the TB notification rates in EU/EEA range between 10 and 20 case per each 100,000 inhabitants.

 Worldwide instead, TB is still a huge health problem.

 According to the World Health Organization, TB is still one of the top ten causes of death worldwide.
 In 2017, 10 million people fell ill with TB and 1.6 million died from the disease.
 In India, for example, there are roughly 200,000 deaths per years caused by TB; of the 9.6 million cases worldwide in 2012, 2.2 million were located in India.